jack-bradshaw/Avatar/README.md

 Found element field2
 ```

-For convenience, the `ElementUtil.getUniqueElementById(JavaFileObject, String)` method is also provided.
-This method returns a single element, but it will throw an exception if the requested ID is not unique or is not found.
+The `getUniqueElementWithId(String)` method is also provided for convenience.
+This method returns a single element to avoid the unnecessary overhead of using a set, but it will throw an exception if the supplied ID does not correspond to exactly one element in the source file.

 ## End-to-end example
 Some context is necessary for a good example, so we will define a few source files and then some tests files.
 This example assumes you are familiar with the basic concepts of Java annotations, annotation processors and unit testing.